mengsig/DomiRank/README.md

 NEWS!
 I will be doing an implementation of DomiRank for the Networkx API very soon!
 ------------------------------------------------------------------------------------------------
-In order to run the following code please in your terminal (preferably in a conda environment):
+In order to run the following code please in your terminal:

+First we set up a virutal environment using python-venv:

+$python -m venv domirank

+Now we activate our virtual environment:

+$source domirank/bin/activate

+Then we install the required libraries.

 $pip install -r requirements.txt

 Thereafter you should be ready to use all the files in the domirank.py module (;
+If you want to activate the same virutal-environment at other time, you simply navigate to the directory, and type:

+$source domirank/bin/activate

+For the script, here are a few things to play around with:

 Change G to any network you want (networkx), or import any network and turn it into a scipy.sparse.csr_array() data structure.
 This will make sure the code runs flawlessly.